The Sorrows of Mexico

-There aren’t many countries where bodies are discovered in a mass grave believed to be the known victims of a known massacre, only for it to turn out that the bodies were actually the unknown victims of an unknown massacre, but Mexico is one of them.
+There aren’t many countries in which the discovery of a mass grave believed to be the known victims of a known massacre turns out to be the mass grave of an unknown massacre, but Mexico is one of them.
 Three weeks ago 43 teaching students disappeared from the town of Iguala, in the southern state of Guererro after they were attacked by local police and unidentified gunmen during a protest.

 Even by Mexican standards, Guererro is a rough place, outside its capital Acapulco anyway.
-This was the state depicted by the Mexican director Francisco Vargas Quevedo in his bleak depiction of military violence, poverty and oppression El Violin – a must-see film for anyone who wants to understand contemporary Mexico.
+This was the state depicted by the Mexican director Francisco Vargas Quevedo in his bleak depiction of military violence, poverty and oppression El Violin.
 In 2013 Guerrero was the most violent state in Mexico, with 2,087 homicides and 207 reported cases of kidnapping, and the US Embassy advises its citizens not to even travel by daylight on certain roads.